 NOTICE OF PRE-HEARING CONFERENCE

-A pre-hearing conference in the above-entitled matter is scheduled for Monday, December 1, 2025, at 10:00 a.m., via virtual platform, concerning Harford County Solar 1, LLC’s application for a certificate of public convenience and necessity to construct a 2.5 MW solar photovoltaic generating facility in Harford County, Maryland.
+A pre-hearing conference in the above-entitled matter is scheduled for Tuesday, January 20, 2026, at 10:00 a.m., via virtual platform, concerning Soltage MD DevCo, LLC’s and Berlin Living, LLC’s application for a certificate of public convenience and necessity to construct 6 co-located solar photovoltaic generating facilities totaling 18 MW in the Town of Berlin, Maryland.

 Barring technical difficulties, anyone wishing to observe the livestream of the hearing may do so via the Public Utility Law Judge Division’s YouTube channel, https://bit.ly/2X6wLiP.
 At the pre-hearing conference, any preliminary matters will be discussed, including consideration of any petitions to intervene that have been filed, and the establishment of a procedural schedule.